 You never know until you bring home a new puppy how your adult dog will react.
-Some adult dogs take to a new puppy right away, and others show their territorial side by barking and growling.
-If barks and growls are all that are exchanged, you might think that everything will be OK.
-However, just because your adult dog doesn't actually go so far as to bite the little guy doesn't automatically mean everything's kosher.
+Some adult dogs take to a new puppy right away, and others show their territorial side by barking and growling, which can be OK if you are there to supervise and ensure no one gets hurt.

-Usually a dog of any age knows enough to back off and move away if another dog gives him the verbal and posturing warnings.
-Don't risk allowing your puppy to be harmed if your adult dog shows aggressive signs that precede an attack.
-Distract the older dog to redirect his attention and have another person remove the puppy from the situation.
+Usually a dog of any age knows enough to back off and move away if another dog gives her the verbal and posturing warnings, but don't risk allowing your puppy to be harmed if your adult dog shows aggressive signs that precede an attack or if she has a history of aggression toward other dogs.
+Distract the older dog to redirect her attention and then have another person remove the puppy from the situation.

 Most importantly, never scold either dog for growling or barking at each other.
 Not only does this create a negative association for each dog with the presence of the other but it also teaches the dog to skip over these warning behaviors and go right for the attack in the future.
 Instead, simply separate the dogs calmly.

 For best results, introduce a new puppy to your adult dog in neutral territory, like outside in the garden or even at a park away from the house.
 You could even let them meet for the first time on opposite sides of a chain-link fence.
 If they are meeting face to face, your dog should be leashed initially while the puppy approaches him for the first time.

 The older dog may growl, especially if the pup is too rambunctious, but if he shows no other aggressive signs, you can let him off the leash.
 Continue to supervise their interactions and remember to reward good, nonaggressive behavior with praise and treats.